MailChannels

-MailChannels is a Canadian technology company that specializes in email security for businesses and internet service providers (ISPs).
-Founded in 2004 by Ken Simpson and headquartered in Vancouver, British Columbia, the company operates in email security and the infrastructure market.
-The business provides a products and services designed to safeguard email systems against spam, phishing, and other harmful content.
-They guarantee the dependable delivery of legitimate messages and offer a mail relay API for numerous websites.
+MailChannels is a Canadian technology company that specializes in email security and delivery services for hosting providers and SaaS platforms.
+Founded in 2004 by Ken Simpson and headquartered in Vancouver, British Columbia, the company operates in the email infrastructure market.

 Company history

 MailChannels was founded in 2004 by former engineers of ActiveState (acquired by Sophos), who created one of the first commercial spam filters.

 The company's first product was an SMTP proxy that provides tar-pitting and transparent SMTP proxy functionality for inbound email filtering.

 In 2007, MailChannels joined M³AAWG and closed a series A round led by early Microsoft employees.

 In 2010, the company launched an outbound email filtering software that claims to be capable of filtering up to 30 million messages per hour, transparently in the network.
 Outbound email filtering involves scanning email traffic as it exits the network, identifying compromised accounts, and reducing the risk of having IP addresses blocked by receiving networks.

 In 2013, the company launched a cloud-based outbound email filtering service.

 In 2018, the company launched a cloud-based inbound email filtering service.

-In 2022, the company decided to stop supporting Plesk for outbound email filtering.